 Most website owners will want shared hosting.
 Shared hosting simply means that your website shares space and resources (memory, bandwidth, etc.) with other websites on the same server.

 It's a bit like having several different apps on your home computer.
 They all run independently but they're taking up space on the same hard drive.
-If you try to run too many programs at the same time then your computer may get sluggish.
+If you try to run too many programs at the same time then your computer may get sluggish or even crash.

 Some shared hosting, particularly on cheap services, may get a bit overcrowded, slowing down your website.

-The hosting providers I recommend take pride in offering fast servers and at least 99.9% up-time rates.
+The hosting providers I recommend take pride in offering blazing-fast servers and at least 99.9% up-time rates.

-A virtual private server (VPS) keeps your websites, and their resources, separate to the other sites using the same server.
+A virtual private server (VPS) keeps your websites, and the VPS's resources, separate to the other sites using the same server.

 And a dedicated server means you have the entire server to yourself.

 Only consider using a virtual private server or a dedicated server if that's really what you need.